 its core.
 Light from the sun takes approximately 8 minutes to reach Earth.
 CAUTION!
 You should never look at the sun directly!
 NEVER at ANYTIME!
 You should never look at the sun through a telescope without a special solar filter.
 The powerful sun could literally blind a person, when looking through a telescope, without a special solar filter.
 Life on Earth can not exist without light and energy from the sun.
 The very powerful sun has benefits and dangers.
 Understand them well.

-During the solar eclipse birds and other animals will become silent preparing for the night.
+During a solar eclipse birds and other animals will become silent preparing for the night.
 The temperature will drop approximately 10 degrees or more.
 The winds will calm.
 Since the sky will darken, stars and planets will be visible to the naked eye.

-SUN PROTECTION - Homemade Skin Care
+SUN FACTS and PROTECTION - Homemade Skin Care

 — SUNSCREEN: Check your sunscreen for toxic chemicals.
 Sunscreens with toxic chemicals can increase the risk of skin cancer.
 “Natural” commercial sunscreens may have toxic chemicals.
 Chemicals to avoid suggested by Mercola: para aminobenzoic acid, octylo salicylate, avobenzone, oxybenzone, cinoxate, padimate o, dioxybenzone, phenylbenzimidazole, homosalate, sulisobenzone, methyl anthranilate, trolamine salicylate, ocotocrylene.
 Consider making your own homemade sunblock, natural and non-toxic.